miku86/1-week-business/accounts-card/user-stories.md

 ### Ideas

 - As a new user, I can input a full URL and the app recognizes the website automatically.
+- As a new user, I can signup
+- As an old user, I can signin
+- As an old user, I can signout
+- As a new user, I can use a demo account to signin
+- As an old user, I can persistenly stay signedin

 ### From User Feedback